wbolster/sanest/README.rst

 * identity checks fail when repeatedly getting the same container because of the wrapping. keep cached WeakValuesDict for any wrapped structures handed out?

+* raise KeyError for None values on lookup so that existing dicts with None values can be wrapped without introducing problems.